The Fed’s Interest Rate Cut is Good News for Singapore Homeowners – Here’s Why

 Should interest rates fall to around 2.25% over the next few months, the monthly instalment will correspondingly reduce to $5,858 per month.

-Table 3: Interest rates and the corresponding monthly instalment
+Table 3: Interest Rates and he corresponding Monthly Instalment

-Source: ERA Research and Market Intelligence, based on 30-year loan tenure and 55% TDSR loan quantum has been rounded to the nearest thousands.
+Source: ERA Research and Market Intelligence, based on 25-year loan tenure

 In closing